Courage

 Why Kids Need Us To Talk To Them About Extremism Online

 “My son is on Discord,” a parent recently wrote in an email immediately following the racist killing spree in Buffalo, NY.
 “Should I be concerned?”
 I took a deep breath because I knew these conversations were complicated.
-In the wake of the racist killings in Buffalo, NY last week, each of us has been left… Read More
+In the wake of this kind of violence, everyone is left searching for healing, action, answers and prevention… Read More

 Exhausted parent collapsed on floor during pandmeic